 - Kids learning to read

 - People learning English as a second language

-- People with auditory processing disorder or sensitivity to noise
+- People with auditory processing disorder or issues

-- Some people with down syndrome, learning disabiities, or auditory processing issues
+- Some people with down syndrome or learning disabilities

 - People starting to lose their hearing